DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/Transformation/index.rst

 Several improvements have been made in the TS to handle scalability, and extensibility issues.
 While the system structure remains intact, "tricks" like threading and caching have been extensively applied.

-Local files can't be shipped through the Input Sandbox the way the Job API does for 'normal' Jobs; a transformation instead references already-uploaded sandboxes — see `Input Sandboxes`_.
+Local files can't be shipped through the Input Sandbox the way the Job API does for jobs; a transformation instead references already-uploaded sandboxes — see `Input Sandboxes`_.

 ------------
 Architecture